ssegrubdivad/CodeCRISPR/README.md

 Configuration file is stored at `~/.codecrispr/config.ini`

+## But Why No Just Use an AST?

+While Abstract Syntax Trees (AST) provide a powerful and precise way to understand and manipulate code, CodeCRISPR remains a valuable tool for several reasons:
+1.  **Broad Compatibility**: CodeCRISPR supports a wide range of languages and file types on its own, including those for which AST tooling might not be readily available or practical.
+This ensures that developers can still efficiently edit and manage their code across different technologies.
+2.  **Lightweight and Flexible**: CodeCRISPR operates in a lightweight manner, making it easy to integrate into various environments.
+It can function independently or alongside AST tools, providing a fallback or complementary solution when AST parsing is not feasible or necessary.
+3.  **Efficiency for Simple Tasks**: For many straightforward editing tasks, CodeCRISPR offers a streamlined and easy-to-use interface.
+Users can make quick changes without the overhead of AST processing, which can be beneficial for smaller or less complex codebases.
+4.  **Efficiency for Polyglot Projects**: It may be the case that your project includes files written in several languages.
+Each language requires the installation of its own respective AST application.
+However, CodeCRISPR is designed to work seamlessly with projects that use multiple languages.
+5.  **Extensibility**: CodeCRISPR is designed to be very extensible.
+Don't see the language you use in the existing tools?
+Tell us, or build your own tool and contribute it to the CodeCRISPR community.
+6.  **Token Management**: Even with AST, there are scenarios where CodeCRISPR’s token-efficient design is advantageous.
+It reduces the token footprint by focusing on targeted, section-based edits, which is crucial in token-limited environments.
+7.  **Ease of Use for Non-Technical Users**: CodeCRISPR is designed to be intuitive, making it accessible for users who may not be familiar with the intricacies of ASTs.
+This ensures that a broader range of users can benefit from its capabilities.

+CodeCRISPR and AST complement each other.
+CodeCRISPR offers a flexible, efficient, and user-friendly solution that remains valuable even when advanced AST tools are available, ensuring that developers have the right tool for every situation.

 ## Documentation

 - [A Comprehensive Explanation of CodeCRISPR](docs/guides/narrative_overview.md) - A detailed narrative overview of all that is CodeCRiSPER, for those who like to read